 Marcelle Lee is a threat researcher with LookingGlass Cyber Solutions (LGC), an adjunct professor in digital forensics and network security, and a provider of security consulting and training services through her own company, Fractal Security Group.
-Before joining the LGC team, she worked as a Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. analyst for the Department of Defense, and prior to that was full-time staff in the Cybersecurity: A set of security techniques that are designed to protect the integrity of computer systems, programs and data from theft and damage to their hardware, software or other information as well as the disruption and misappropriation of their services.
-LookingGlass Cyber (n) - Professional paid ninjas who protect the cyber world from cyber attacks.
-Everybody is doing it, but we have the double black belt with the Versace logo.
-So yeah, we’re really good. program at her local community college in Arnold, Md.
+Before joining the LGC team, she worked as a Malware: Software that is intended to damage or disable computers and computer systems. analyst for the Department of Defense, and prior to that was full-time staff in the cybersecurity program at her local community college in Arnold, Md.

 In her current role as a threat researcher, Lee responds to customer queries about technical topics and works on projects to grow the collection posture and knowledge base of her team.
 She’s also digging into some research on cryptojacking miners and observing related mining activity, in addition to researching, analyzing, and cataloging malware for incorporation in ScoutPrime.
 Lee writes technical reports for customer distribution and blogs for the LGC website, and says she’s especially fond of tracking down and analyzing phishing campaigns.